Opening the Door: Turning a Mission Into a Participatory Experience

 What I’m Watching

-Whether more nonprofits design campaigns where participation is built around symbolic actions or objects tied directly to the mission, and how often these experiences extend across digital, social, and physical environments.
+Whether more nonprofits design campaigns where participation is built around a symbol or object that lives at the center of the mission, and how often those experiences extend meaningfully across digital, social, and physical spaces without losing the thread.